-Spill Prevention consists of: Spills, leaks, or releases that are minimized by the application of good housekeeping procedures, best management practices (BMPs), and engineering and administrative controls.
-Examples of these measures include storing equipment with drip pans, and inspecting regularly for leaks.
-Containers that could be susceptible to spillage or leakage will be plainly labeled as to contents (e.g., "Used Oil," "Spent Solvents," etc.) to encourage proper handling and facilitate rapid response if spills or leaks from these containers should occur.
-Spill cleanup materials will be kept on hand inside the CS in Room 101.
+Spills, leaks, or releases will be prevented and minimized by the application of good housekeeping procedures, best management practices (BMPs), and engineering/administrative controls.
+Containers that could be susceptible to spillage or leakage will be plainly labeled (e.g., "Used Oil," "Spent Solvents," etc.) to encourage proper handling and facilitate rapid response if spills or leaks from these containers should occur.
+Spill cleanup materials are located inside the main PSP building and outside near the CGTG and are readily accessible to facility personnel in the event of a spill or leak.
+MicroBlaze is kept on site in the DEP office in building 1437.

-In general, the approach to spill cleanup is to secure the spill area and contact the Operations and Maintenance Coordinator (OMC) and/or the Security and Emergency Operations (SEO)/Emergency Management & Response (EM&R) Team.
-For incidental releases, absorbents are used to pick up free liquids and the contaminated absorbents are properly disposed with the coordination of a Waste Management Coordinator (WMC).
+In general, the approach to spill cleanup is to secure the spill area and contact the Operations and Maintenance Coordinator (OMC) and/or the Security and Emergency Operations (SEO) Emergency Management & Response (EM&R) Team (if necessary).
+For incidental releases, MicroBlaze or dry absorbents can be used and the contaminated absorbents disposed of properly.